MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-flow-costs.md

 - *API gateways*.
 Rather than maintaining individual API gateways for separate microservices or applications, you can use a centralized API gateway to streamline requests and direct them to the relevant service.
 Doing so makes management easier and also reduces costs.

 - *Log processing*.
-Instead of allowing multiple applications or services to each operate their own log processing instances, consider directing them all to a shared log processing tool.
+Instead of having multiple applications or services that each operate their own log processing instances, consider directing them all to a shared log processing tool.
 This approach minimizes the number of active instances, which translates to direct cost savings.

 - *Authentication services*.
 If multiple applications deploy their own distinct authentication mechanisms, redundancy is introduced.
 Integrating a single sign-on (SSO) solution or a communal authentication service reduces this duplication and optimizes resource usage, which reduces costs.